Learning Multimodal VAEs through Mutual Supervision: Experiments

-In \cref{fig:corr} we can see that \gls{MEME} consistently obtains higher correlations than MVAE across all supervision rates, and higher than MMVAE in the fully supervised case.
+For CUB we can see in \cref{fig:corr} that \gls{MEME} consistently obtains higher correlations than MVAE across all supervision rates, and higher than MMVAE in the fully supervised case.
 Generally, cross-generating images yields higher correlation values, possibly due to the difficulty in generating semantically meaningful text with relatively simplistic convolutional architectures.
-We would like to highlight that fully observing images typically leads to poorer performance when cross-generating captions.
-Again, possibly due to the difficulty in generating text, but also possibly due to a discord between how the latent space is structured, where a similar pattern emerged when MNIST was only partially observed.
+We would like to highlight that partially observing captions typically leads to poorer performance when cross-generating captions.
+We hypothesise that is due to the difficulty in generating the captions and the fact there is a limited amount of captions data in this setting.

-\paragraph{Latent Accuracy} We also conduct experiments to evaluate the quality of representation learnt in the latent space.
-Again, following the practice in~\citet{Shi2019}, we fit a linear classifier to the latent samples and compute the classification accuracy of predicting the input digit.
-The intuition is that if a linear classifier can extract digit information from the latents, it indicates the presence of a linear subspace that is structured according to the underlying class.
+\paragraph{Latent Accuracy} To gauge the quality of the learnt representations we follow previous work \citep{higgins2017beta, kim2018disentangling, Shi2019, sutter2021generalized} and fit a linear classifier that predicts the input digit from the latent samples.
+The accuracy of predicting the input digit using this classifier indicates how well the latents can be separated in a linear manner.

-See results in \cref{fig:latent_acc}.
-Similar to our findings in cross coherence, MEME outperforms baselines under \emph{both} fully observed ($f=1.0$) but for the partially observed ($f<1.0$) setting it seems to perform worse than MVAE when classifying MNIST.
-However, we note that MVAE fails from a coherence perspective, indicating that it just optimises the latent space.
-However, we do notice that MVAE\_SPLIT seems to structure the latent space appropriately for MNIST, we posit that this is due to the sub-sampling regime.
-Typically, given an SVHN image we obtain lower classification accuracies than if we were given an MNIST image potentially due to the lack of structuring naturally occurring from SVHN.
-We also see here that fully observing MNIST actually improves the classification score for SVHN than if we fully observe SVHN; due to the presence of MNIST causing the latent space to structure in a more suitable way for classification.

-In this section, we demonstrated the strong performance of MEME given both fully observed and partially observed multimodal data.
-Our method outperformed two state-of-the-art multimodal VAEs (MVAE and MMVAE) consistently on two challenging multimodal datasets.
-Importantly, our method performed well under different missingness mechanisms.
-As demonstrated in the experiments, it learns from partially observed data when 1) data from one of the modalities is missing and 2) evenly split, unpaired multimodal data is given to the model.
-Compared to prior work, such as \citet{shi2021relating}, that only improves data efficiency when evenly split, unpaired multimodal data is provided, our method is more generally applicable.